 If you’ve never tried Thai curry puffs (or Malaysian or a Singaporean curry puffs), then you have some important eating to do.
-Sinking your teeth into the decadent, flaky crust, of course, is just the beginning.
-The spiced filling—usually including tender potatoes and plump green peas, with curry, onions, and garlic—is the main event.
+Sinking your teeth into the decadent, flaky crust is just the beginning.
+The spiced filling—usually including tender potatoes and plump green peas, with curry, onions, garlic, and sometimes ground meat—is the main event.

 So Much Delicious, So Little Time